 Try to decide which activities will interest you before you go to the hospital and be prepared.
 Walking slowly around the hospital unit as much as possible will be beneficial during the labor period, or even at home before you leave for the hospital.

-We will provide you with options for managing your labor pain when you arrive at the hospital, including natural labor without medication, so please do not take pain medication before you arrive.
-We do not want there to be a possibility of negative drug interactions.
+We will provide you with the option(s) we discussed for managing your labor pain at your 36th week visit when you arrive at the hospital, including natural labor without medication, so please do not take pain medication before you arrive.
+We do not want there to be a possibility of drug interactions.

 If you would like medication or an epidural, please ask your nurse.
 Timing of medication administration is extremely important when avoiding complications or slowing down your labor.
 We have no set dilation requirements for receiving an epidural or a cutoff when you cannot receive one.
 The nurses will refer to the orders and instructions we have left for them.